Lauren Mayberry: Feminism and women's rights

 Mayberry is a patron of Rape Crisis Glasgow and has been involved with other organisations such as WaterAid, Yellow Bird Project, Wild Aid and Plus 1, donating a portion of Chvrches' ticket sales to Amnesty International.
 She has also been involved with Glasgow's Rock School For Girls and Amy Poehler's Smart Girls.

 In 2015, Mayberry wrote about an abusive personal relationship for Jenni Konner and Lena Dunham's Lenny Letter.
 In December 2016, Mayberry took part in a fundraiser show with Carly Rae Jepsen, Lorde and Charli XCX for the Ally Coalition, an organisation started by Jack Antonoff to raise money for homeless LGBT youth.

 In 2018, Mayberry discussed the #MeToo movement during a BBC interview and explained how she was sceptical that much had changed:

+"It's great that people are waking up and having that conversation, but it has to be more than a symbolic gesture," she says.
+Yes, it's great that you kicked Harvey Weinstein out of the Academy but Roman Polanski's still in there, Woody Allen's still in there, Bill Cosby's still in there.
+People wear white roses at the Grammy Awards to show they stand with these things - but then you look at the show, and you look at the content of it, and you look at the people in the room, and you're like, 'Oh, nothing has changed.'"

 In 2019, she criticised former CHVRCHES collaborator Marshmello for working with Chris Brown, who had admitted assaulting his then girlfriend Rihanna in 2009.
 Mayberry wrote on Instagram that "working with people who are predators and abusers enables, excuses and ultimately tacitly endorses that behaviour."
-In a 2025 interview, Mayberry said 'As a woman in the world, there are things you know to be afraid of'.
+In a 2025 interview, Mayberry said, 'As a woman in the world, there are things you know to be afraid of'.